 5 reasons you can’t find a sewing contractor

 Between the phone, email and the forum, I’ve had six requests for finding a clothing manufacturer sewing contractor before 2:00 PM.
 I guess interest is a good sign.
-A bad sign was that no one was prepared to enter into this kind of relationship (we can tell in thirty seconds or less).
-Accordingly, I’ll reiterate specific advice on the most critical strategy you can use to find a clothing manufacturer sewing contractor.
-Sprinkled through out this entry are links to critical entries you must also read!
+A bad sign was that none of them were prepared for this step.
+A crazy as it seems, one can tell inside of 30 seconds.
+In the interests of resolving this problem, I’ll reiterate specific advice on the most critical strategy you can use to find a clothing manufacturer sewing contractor.
+Sprinkled through out this entry are links to critical entries you must also read.

 Part of the value of a pattern maker is their relationships.
 In the trade, there is the expectation that pattern makers will refer you to the party downstream from them.
-If they don’t, it can mean a few things but none of them are good (further down).
-Pattern makers are expected to make referrals because we are in the best position to know who is any good.
-If there’s a problem with our pattern, they are returned for correction.
+If they don’t provide a referral, it can mean a few things but none of them are good (further down).
+Pattern makers are expected to make referrals because we are in the best position to know which manufacturers contractors are any good.
+If there’s a problem with our pattern, the pattern is returned for correction.
 Too many problems with our patterns and a manufacturer contractor won’t take our work.
-Likewise, if something isn’t sewn well and there are too many problems with a given party, we have to find someone else.
+Likewise, if something isn’t sewn well and there are too many problems with a given provider, we have to find someone else.
 The point that cannot be minimally stated is that a pattern maker vouches for you with another party with whom you have no standing.

-Calling or emailing should be the last resort; if you’re doing that, you haven’t done the first step of hiring a pattern maker.
-If you don’t know you have to do that, you’re not ready for the relationship and need to do some reading.
-If you do know but haven’t done it, it casts doubt on your judgement so again, there’s no reason I or someone like me would give you a referral.
+In short, calling or emailing for a referral should be the last resort because you only need to do that if you haven’t hired a pattern maker.
+If you are new and didn’t know you needed to do that, it is best to slow down before you make some expensive mistakes and read a good book -I recommend mine (obviously).
 The reason you need a referral to find a good manufacturer contractor (also) is because if I send someone who is not ready to my manufacturer contractor colleague, he or she is going to start questioning my judgement.
 If I do that too many times, they won’t do any more work for my customers.
-Meaning, if I lose those relationships, why would anyone hire me?
-So as nice and flattering as you are about my site, I need my manufacturer sewing contractor colleague more than I need you because you’re not a customer [if you were a customer, we wouldn't be having this conversation.
-Reading my website doesn't make you a customer; the value has only gone one way].
-In short, anyone who gets phone calls asking for names is immediately on guard.
-You’re calling us for a reason and it’s usually not good.
+Meaning, if I lose those relationships, no one will hire me because I won’t be able to give them referrals anymore.
+This is a roundabout explanation of why I need my manufacturer sewing contractor colleagues more than I need the goodwill of someone who is not a customer who has emailed or called me for a referral.
+Long story short, anyone who gets phone calls asking for names is immediately on guard.
+You’re having to call someone because you need to back up a few steps and shouldn’t be moving forward just yet.

-1. New pattern makers but they’re the least worrisome.
-They haven’t worked with any manufacturer contractors to have developed any relationships.
+1. New pattern makers haven’t worked with any manufacturer contractors to have developed any relationships.
 This is okay as long as they tell you.
 On the forum we love helping new pattern makers to develop their careers.

-3. Every city has local “experts”, they often work at a fabric store or alterations shop.
-They’re often very good sewers but their pattern work can be dicey.
+3. Every city has local “experts” who may work at a fabric store or a tailoring or alterations shop.
+They’re often very good stitchers but their pattern work can be dicey if they don’t have solid factory experience.
 They can’t make referrals because they don’t know any manufacturer contractors.
-These people can help you rough out a prototype but factor the costs of needing to have the patterns remade into your budget.
+These people are an excellent resource to help you develop a concept but factor the costs of needing to have the patterns remade into your budget.

 Relationships: We need our relationships with colleagues more than we need any given person who calls or writes us.
 Our value comes from providing quality referrals to our customers and colleagues over the long haul.
 You also need to develop relationships with colleagues.